 Capital Markets Act (FSCMA) passed the plenary session of the National Assembly, following approval by the Legislation and Judicial Committee of the National Assembly the previous day.
 The legislation creates central counterparty clearinghouses (CCPs), to deal with clearing for OTC transactions in financial investment products.
 On September 11, 2013, KRX was authorized as a CCP in Korea for OTC clearing services by the FSC.
-Mandatory clearing of Korean Won interest rate swap is scheduled to start from June 30, 2014.
+Mandatory clearing of Korean Won interest rate swap commenced on June 30, 2014.